Skip to content

 • Define credit terms (when payments, discounts, and late fees are due)

-• Where to record transactions
+• Detail where to record transactions

 3. Extending credit to existing customers